 We allow government and civil servants this right to “do what is best for us” like they have the moral and legitimate right, not forgetting the intelligence and expertise to take such actions.

 In my own experience, we do allow this; I ran a “democratic” elected organisation and know that when something comes up, you just deal with it.
 The last thing you do is to ask hundreds or thousands of people, you will simply not be able to act.
 If you have made a mistake, one tries to sweep it under the carpet or justify it by changing “the rules”.

 No doubt that the Danish government was “allowed” to decide that they had to take action against something which partly would affect the established banks, the National Banks directives and currency rules at the time.
 Moreover, this was a legitimate way for people to hide their black money and possibly take these assets abroad without the control of the authorities since all the rules were not defined at the time.

-Furthermore, since the fiscal authorities had not seen the consequence of tax laws concerning investing in commodities and currencies, they had to show that the arm of the law and taxman reaches out to every corner, draws in the land.
-Hundreds of tax investigations and successful cases came about because of the closing SCE and my arrest.
+Furthermore, since the fiscal authorities had not seen the consequence of tax laws concerning investing in commodities and currencies, they had to show that the arm of the law and taxman reaches out to every corner, and draws in the land.
+Hundreds of tax investigations and successful cases came about because of the closing of SCE and my arrest.

-I have no difficulty in accepting the above information; my difficulty is partly personal (for all the suffering my family and I had to endure) and on behalf of all the investors which lost out because of the authorities’ unlawful action.
+I have no difficulty in accepting the above information; my difficulty is partly personal (for all the suffering my family and I had to endure) and on behalf of all the investors who lost out because of the authorities’ unlawful action.

 Firstly, authorities “should” try to play by the rules, which is after all, what they themselves are responsible for.
 Secondly, when injustices have been done and exposed, at some point the government should admit to such errors and call a spade a spade.